Complete 4-Week Checklist for Efficient Packing and Moving

 Final Home Walkthrough

 The final walkthrough of your old home is more than a cursory glance.
 It's a thoughtful process to ensure you're not leaving anything behind.
 Start from the top of the house and work your way down, or vice versa.
-Check the less obvious places – storage areas, the attic, or that cupboard under the stairs.
-It's also a good time to take meter readings and do a quick clean-up.
-This step is not just about being thorough; it's about leaving the space respectfully for its next occupants.
+Check the less obvious places, like storage areas, the attic, or the cupboard under the stairs.
+This is also a good time to take meter readings and clean up quickly.
+This step isn’t just about being thorough.
+It also shows respect for the next occupants.

 Conduct a final walkthrough of every room, closet, and storage area.
 This isn't just a quick glance; it's a thorough sweep to ensure nothing is left behind.
 Open every cabinet, check behind doors, and glance under stairs.
 It's easy to overlook items in hidden corners or tucked away shelves.
 As you move through each room, it's also a time to close this chapter.
 Lock the windows, ensure the doors are secured, and turn off the lights.
 If you're handing over keys to a new owner or a landlord, make sure they're transferred correctly.